happytunesai/PNGTuber-GPT/README.md

+# PNGTuber-GPT-WS 1.3
 **Version:** 1.3
 **Status:** Release

-# PNGTuber-GPT
+---
+## Description
+- ⭐ PNGTuber-GPT: This is a custom C# action for Streamer.bot and Speaker.bot to add a GPT-based PNGTuber to your stream! by @RapidRabbit-11485
+- ⭐ PNGTuber-GPT-WS: This is a **forked** Version of the Original [PNGTuber-GPT](https://github.com/RapidRabbit-11485/PNGTuber-GPT).
 This is a custom C# action for Streamer.bot and Speaker.bot to add a GPT-based PNGTuber to your stream!

-# PNGTuber-GPT-WS
-Is a forked Version of PNGTuber-GPT with new Features.

 ## Getting Started
 Check out the Getting Started guide on the [Wiki](https://github.com/RapidRabbit-11485/PNGTuber-GPT/wiki)!